 Formatting your doctoral thesis

-Your doctoral thesis shall be a part of the series Acta Universitatis agriculturae Sueciae and must be formatted using the SLU document templates for doctoral theses.
+Your doctoral thesis shall be a part of the series Acta Universitatis Agriculturae Sueciae and must be formatted using the SLU document template for doctoral theses.
 The SLU print shops produce the covers of the theses.
 Your duty, when it comes to the cover, is to supply the printer with the text for the back of the cover and, when appropriate, an illustration for the front.